-- 1. Quid Pro Quo:

-- a. an employee of Christian Brothers University,

-- b. conditions the provision of an aid, benefit, or service of Christian Brothers University,

-- c. on an individual's participation in unwelcome sexual conduct.

-- 2. Sexual Harassment:

 - a. unwelcome conduct,

 - b. determined by a reasonable person,

 - c. to be so severe, and

 - d. pervasive, and,

 - e. objectively offensive,

 - f. that it effectively denies a person equal access to Christian Brothers University's educational program or activity.

-- 3. Sexual assault, defined as:
+3. Sexual assault, defined as:

 - a.
-Sex Offenses, Forcible:

-- Any sexual act directed against another person,

-- without the consent of the Complainant,

-- including instances in which the Complainant is incapable of giving consent.

-- b.
-Sex Offenses, Non-forcible:

-- Incest:

-- (1) Non-forcible sexual intercourse,

-- (2) between persons who are related to each other,

-- (3) within the degrees wherein marriage is prohibited by Tennessee State law.

-- Statutory Rape (Tennessee 39-13-506):

-- (a) Mitigated statutory rape is the unlawful sexual penetration of a victim by the defendant, or of the defendant by the victim when the victim is at least fifteen (15) but less than eighteen (18) years of age and the defendant is at least four (4) but not more than five (5) years older than the victim.

-- (b) Statutory rape is the unlawful sexual penetration of a victim by the defendant or of the defendant by the victim when:

-- (i) The victim is at least thirteen (13) but less than fifteen (15) years of age and the defendant is at least four (4) years but less than ten (10) years older than the victim; or

-- (ii) The victim is at least fifteen (15) but less than eighteen (18) years of age and the defendant is more than five (5) but less than ten (10) years older than the victim.

-- (c) Aggravated statutory rape is the unlawful sexual penetration of a victim by the defendant, or of the defendant by the victim when the victim is at least thirteen (13) but less than eighteen (18) years of age and the defendant is at least ten (10) years older than the victim.

-- Mitigated statutory rape is a Class E felony.
-(2)

-- Statutory rape is a Class E felony.

-In addition to the punishment provided for a person who commits statutory rape for the first time, the trial judge may order, after taking into account the facts and circumstances surrounding the offense, including the offense for which the person was originally charged and whether the conviction was the result of a plea bargain agreement, that the person be required to register as a sexual offender pursuant to title 40, chapter 39, part 2.
+Sex Offenses, Forcible: - Any sexual act directed against another person, - without the consent of the Complainant, - including instances in which the Complainant is incapable of giving consent. - b.
+Sex Offenses, Non-forcible: - Incest: - (1) Non-forcible sexual intercourse, - (2) between persons who are related to each other, - (3) within the degrees wherein marriage is prohibited by Tennessee State law. - Statutory Rape (Tennessee 39-13-506): - (a) Mitigated statutory rape is the unlawful sexual penetration of a victim by the defendant, or of the defendant by the victim when the victim is at least fifteen (15) but less than eighteen (18) years of age and the defendant is at least four (4) but not more than five (5) years older than the victim. - (b) Statutory rape is the unlawful sexual penetration of a victim by the defendant or of the defendant by the victim when: - (i) The victim is at least thirteen (13) but less than fifteen (15) years of age and the defendant is at least four (4) years but less than ten (10) years older than the victim; or - (ii) The victim is at least fifteen (15) but less than eighteen (18) years of age and the defendant is more than five (5) but less than ten (10) years older than the victim. - (c) Aggravated statutory rape is the unlawful sexual penetration of a victim by the defendant, or of the defendant by the victim when the victim is at least thirteen (13) but less than eighteen (18) years of age and the defendant is at least ten (10) years older than the victim. - Mitigated statutory rape is a Class E felony.
+(2) - Statutory rape is a Class E felony. - In addition to the punishment provided for a person who commits statutory rape for the first time, the trial judge may order, after taking into account the facts and circumstances surrounding the offense, including the offense for which the person was originally charged and whether the conviction was the result of a plea bargain agreement, that the person be required to register as a sexual offender pursuant to title 40, chapter 39, part 2.